eseom/glide/README.md

 procwatcher
 ===========

-yet another simple process manager
+Procwatcher is simple process management tool for unix like system administrators